 We’ve launched ZonedStorage.io as a hub for developers to find all the open source documents, tools and best practices needed to adopt SMR and Zoned Namespace technologies and we have taken it upon ourselves to maintain and track the Linux® kernel work with the open source community to support these initiatives.

-Hopefully, you are as excited as I am about where data infrastructure is heading.
+Hopefully, you are as excited as I am about where data infrastructure is heading in the zettabyte age.
 I invite you to follow the links below to learn more:

 ● Visit ZonedStorage.io for developers, code, documents, and tools